top of page

 Fr.
 Jesse Maingot, O.P.

-is a Dominican priest of the Irish Province.
+is a Dominican priest of the Irish Province, currently stationed in Trinidad and Tobago.
 He was ordained in 2019.
 He was first assigned as chaplain to the Dominican College at Newbridge, Ireland.
 Fr.
-Jesse is currently studying for an STL in Dogmatic Theology at the Angelicum University in Rome.
+Jesse completed STL in Dogmatic Theology at the Angelicum University in Rome.
+He has a real heart for rebuilding the culture of worship and adoration of Our Eucharistic Lord.
+He is passionate about discovering with others how to enter intimacy with Jesus in Eucharistic Adoration.
+He often quotes “one thing alone is necessary” (Lk 10:42) and “to be near God is our happiness.”( Ps 73:28).
 Fr.
-Jesse has a real heart for rebuilding the culture of worship and adoration of Our Eucharistic Lord.
-He is passionate about discovering with others how to be better disposed to experience the gaze of Jesus from the Monstrance.
-He often quotes “one thing alone is necessary” (Lk 10:42) and “to be near God is our happiness.”( Ps 73:28)
+Jesse is a lecturer at the Seminary of St. John Vianney and Ugandan Martyrs in Trinidad and Tobago.
+He also lectures for the Avila Institute in their Spiritual Direction Program for Priests and their My High Calling Program for men interested in priesthood.
+He is also the Promoter of Eucharistic Adoration for the Archdiocese of Port of Spain.
+In that capacity Fr.
+Jesse coordinated and led the Archdiocese of Port of Spain in their Eucharistic Congress in 2025.
+In that same year Fr.
+Jesse was appointed a Missionary of Mercy by Pope Francis, which is a special faculty to forgive certain sins only reserved to the Holy Father and the Holy See.

 Who is DHOP?